kickaha2019/articles/Diary/2009/eastern_med/index.md

----
-title: Cruise to the Eastern Mediterranean
+@title		Cruise to the Eastern Mediterranean
-date: Tuesday, 17 November 2009
+@date		Tuesday, 17 November 2009
----